-WARD PRIOR RITIES: WARD 9 IDP Key ial / ial / ocal/ Deliv erable i [arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial , District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Traffic calming with raised pedestrian crossing on Dorp Street, corner of Andringa and Helderberg Streets Conduct an investigation for alternative traffic calming measures on Dorp Street, the corner of Andringa and Helderberg Streets Number of investigations conducted for alternative traffic calming measures on Dorp Street, the corner of Andringa and Helderberg Streets by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a An assessment will be conducted by 30 June 2025.
+WARD PRIOF RITIES: WARD 9 IDP December of Key 11-11-5 Unton a de ional / incial / / Local/ Deliv erable i Target .
+Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (Natior Provinc District / L 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 · Traffic calming with raised pedestrian crossing on Dorp Street, corner of Andringa and Helderberg Streets Conduct an investigation for alternative traffic calming measures on Dorp Street, the corner of Andringa and Helderberg Streets Number of investigations conducted for alternative traffic calming measures on Dorp Street, the corner of Andringa and Helderberg Streets by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a An assessment will be conducted by 30 June 2025.
 Visible street names on poles and the side of buildings on street comers in Ward 9.
-Alternative proposal is that municipal standard for street names on kerbs - remain in effect and be repainted periodically Not Applicable Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Parking and Ride facilities for the CBD Conduct an assessment of the feasibility of park-and- ride facilities in the CBD Number of assessments conducted on the feasibility of park and ride facilities in the CBD by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a The development of the Eikestad Parking Garage is currently underway as a Public Private Partnership.
-TBC Priority 3: Environment Preservation of historic trees and other important trees Ward 9 Operational plans for the maintenance of trees are in place Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a = (2) n/a n/a n/a Operational plans for the maintenance of trees are in place.
+Alternative proposal is that municipal standard for street names on kerbs - remain in effect and be repainted periodically Not Applicable Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Parking and Ride facilities for the CBD Conduct an assessment of the feasibility of park-and- ride facilities in the CBD Number of assessments conducted on the feasibility of park and ride facilities in the CBD by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a The development of the Eikestad Parking Garage is currently underway as a public-private partnership.
+TBC Priority 3: Environment Preservation of historic trees and other important trees Ward 9 Operational plans for the maintenance of trees are in place Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a = @ n/a n/a n/a Operational plans for the maintenance of trees are in place.